-Research Areas: Computational mechanics; Mathematical modeling; Numerical simulations
+Research Areas: Computational mechanics; High Temperature Test Laboratory; Numerical simulations

 Biography: Dr. Wen Jiang is a computational scientist with the Computational Mechanics and Materials Department at INL.
 He received his Ph.D. in Mechanical Engineering and Materials Science from Duke University in 2015.
 After Ph.D., he joined INL and worked in the area of computational mechanics and materials.
 His research focuses on developing of numerical methods for applied mechanics problems, with a particular emphasis on the important role played by interfaces and fractures.

 Aeronautics and Astronautics

 W. Jiang, B.W.
 Spencer, J.E.
 Dolbow, “Ceramic nuclear fuel fracture modeling with the extended finite element method”, Engineering Fracture Mechanics, accepted, 2020.

 W. Jiang, TC Hu, L.K.
 Aagesen, YF Zhang, “Three-dimensional phase-field modeling of porosity dependent intergranular fracture in UO2”, Computational Materials Science, 171, 109269, 2020

 S. Zhang, W. Jiang, M.R.
 Tonks, “A new phase field fracture model for brittle materials that accounts for elastic anisotropy”, Computer Methods in Applied Mechanics and Engineering, 358, 112643, 2020

 T.-Y. Kim, W. Jiang, S. Lee et al., A Nitsche-type variational formulation for the shape deformation of a single component vesicle, Computer Methods in Applied Mechanics and Engineering, 112661, 2019